ssheera/Forum-Coursework/README.md

 # Forum-Coursework
-University coursework developed during my final year, using PHP and JavaScript
+University coursework developed during my final year, using CodeIgniter with a React.js front-end framework.

 ## Description
 This project was developed during my final year at university.
 The project was developed using PHP and JavaScript.
 It's a simple forums website where you can create and reply to posts.